or-fusion/pao/doc/readthedocs/representations/pyomo.rst

 .. note::

-    PAO solvers cannot currently solve trilevel solvers like this, but an issue has been submitted to add this functionality.
+    PAO solvers cannot currently solve trilevel problems like this, but an issue has been submitted to add this functionality.

 Bilinear Problems